 It was every kid’s dream: four Mario games in one.
 That was the promise of Super Mario All-Stars, a value pack released by Nintendo in 1993 to widespread critical acclaim and commercial success.
-Revisiting the games of the late ’80s offered up Mario games to an audience that had been slightly too young for the games at the time, and created lifelong fans in the process.
+Revisiting the games of the late ’80s offered up Mario games to an audience that had been slightly too young for the games at the time and created lifelong fans in the process.

+Yes!
 If you’re a Switch Online subscriber, you can play Super Mario All-Stars right now for free by downloading the Super Nintendo Entertainment System app.

-When asked if he was able to master the game during development, developer Tadashi Sugiyama once responded “No...I left it to others.”
+When asked if he was able to master the game during development, developer Tadashi Sugiyama once responded, “No...I left it to others.”
 The difficulty seemed to mark the game as cruel.